Asthma Signs & Symptoms

 -Tight neck muscles

-It is imperative to be seen regularly by a doctor so that they can monitor your case and see relatively quickly if your treatment regimen should be altered.
+It is important to see your doctor regularly so that they can monitor your condition closely and determine if your asthma treatment regimen should be altered.
 With these timely appointments, your doctor can see if your condition is deteriorating.
 Just because you may not be experiencing symptoms you recognize does not necessarily mean that your asthma conditioning has “disappeared” or improved.
 Being seen by a doctor greatly improves your chances of avoiding long-term damage and never experiencing fatal asthma attacks.